hnmiecz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 5th year PhD Candidate in Communication at Stanford University studying media psychology.
-My research examines how people perceive AI systems in interpersonal communication, and how these perceptions influence our language and the ways we think about ourselves and others.
-I am also interested in the conceptualization and measurement of digital media use.
+I am a social scientist who uses mixed methods to study how people perceive AI systems, and how these perceptions influence our language and the ways we think about ourselves and others.

-Feel free to contact me via email (hnmiecz@stanford.edu) or Twitter (@hnmiecz).
+Feel free to contact me via email (hnmieczkowski@gmail.com) or Twitter (@hnmiecz).